withastro/astro/packages/integrations/mdx/README.md

 # {frontmatter.title}
 ```

-Now, this `title` and `publishDate` will be excessible from `import` and [glob](https://docs.astro.build/en/reference/api-reference/#astroglob) statements via the `frontmatter` property.
+Now, this `title` and `publishDate` will be accessible from `import` and [glob](https://docs.astro.build/en/reference/api-reference/#astroglob) statements via the `frontmatter` property.
 This matches the behavior of [plain markdown in Astro](https://docs.astro.build/en/reference/api-reference/#markdown-files) as well!

 ```astro
 ---